Jim Ferraro: Legal career

 After graduating from law school in 1983, Ferraro worked briefly for a civil litigation defense firm.
 On May 13, 1985, he opened his own mass tort litigation practice, The Ferraro Law Firm, where he began working to represent blue-collar workers such as workers that had been exposed to asbestos.
 By 1990 his firm was representing thousands of blue-collar workers.
 On June 15, 1997, he opened a second law firm, Kelley & Ferraro, along with Michael V. Kelley in Cleveland, Ohio.
 The two firms combined have handled over 50,000 asbestos cases, as well as nationwide environmental toxic tort cases.

 Litigation with widow of partner

 Lynn Arko Kelley, the widow of Ferraro's partner, sued him for $3.5 billion.
 Little is known about the case due to a gag order imposed by the court.

 Dupont case

 In 1996 Ferraro successfully went to trial against DuPont in what was the first case ever prosecuted against a chemical company for causing a birth defect.
 Seven years later, the Florida Supreme Court affirmed the verdict.

 Book

 In 2017, Ferraro released a book, Blindsided: The True Story of One Man's Crusade Against Chemical Giant DuPont for a Boy with No Eyes (Gildan Media).
 The book discusses the decade long courtroom battle waged in Florida to help bring justice and hope to the family of the young boy born with no eyes.

-Politics

-He counts Bill and Hillary Clinton as his friends.